|SSM Cardinal Glennon Children's Medical Center|

 If you have strep throat, your doctor will give you a prescription to take antibiotics for 10 days.
 These will probably be pills that you swallow.

-You will begin to feel better about 24 hours after treatment.
+You will begin to feel better about 24 hours after starting treatment.
 Even if you don't feel sick anymore, it's important to take the antibiotics for the full 10 days.
-If you don't finish all the antibiotics, you are at risk for developing rheumatic fever, which can lead to permanent heart damage.
+If you don't finish all the antibiotics, you're at risk for developing rheumatic fever, which can lead to permanent heart damage.

 Sometimes a doctor might choose to treat strep throat with one antibiotic shot, without prescribing any medicine for you to take at home.